BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/projects/combining-streams/src/lib/docs/combining-streams.overview.md

 If we understand every of those "broken parts" we are intuitively able to understand their "reunion", meaning the operators itself.

-## Combination Operators - Exercise walk through
+## Combination Operators - Exercise walkthrough

-In order to showcase the different capabilities and constraints of the combination operators we will create a very simple Blog application. `Post` & `Comment` are the actual entities which can be fetched from service endpoints.
+In order to showcase the different capabilities and constraints of the combination operators, we will create a very simple Blog application. `Post` & `Comment` are the actual entities which can be fetched from service endpoints.
 The combination operators will be used to combine `Post` & `Comment` to `BlogPost`.

 ```Typescript